 The COO chairs the H&S Committee.
-The H&S Committee considers fire safety termly.
-The Fire Policy is reviewed at least annually by the School Fire Officer and changes are endorsed by the H&S Committee.
+The H&S Committee considers fire safety termly, where the Fire Policy is reviewed at least annually by the School Fire Officer with changes endorsed by the H&S Committee.

-Staff in Charge / Heads of Departments (HoDs) / House Parents (HSMs)
+Staff in Charge / Heads of Departments (HODs) / House Parents)

-Heads of academic and support departments, HSMs, together with Staff in Charge of games/extra-curricular activities/off site visits have day-to-day responsibility for:
+Heads of academic and support departments, House Parents, together with Staff in Charge of games/extra-curricular activities/off site visits, have day-to-day accountability for:

-- Exercising general responsibility for the implementation of the School's Health and Safety policy, it's associated policies and guidance, and the Fire Safety Policy and Procedures, and to ensure all staff under their control have understood these. - Establishing and maintaining safe working procedures. - Conducting Risk Assessment, including employee specific/disability, and COSHH Assessments, and ensuring these are reviewed at least annually. - The equipment, necessary for the work of the department, game or activity is maintained in compliance with current regulations, and that appropriate hazard notices are displayed. - Resolving, where possible, health & safety problems or reporting them to the Head of Health & Safety or Senior Deputy Head. - Carrying out appropriate safety inspections and audits as necessary, ensuring their respective workplace and any equipment is safe and fit for purpose. - Provide sufficient information, instruction, arrange training and ensure supervision to enable other members of staff, pupils and members of the public to contribute positively to their own safety & health at work and to ensure a safe environment. - Seeking to ensure the health & safety of staff, pupils and others, especially visitors who are unfamiliar with the school, those who are disabled, or who have special educational needs.
+- Exercising general responsibility for Health and Safety management within their areas of responsibility.
+Including implementation of the H&S policy, it's associated policies and guidance, including the Fire Safety Policy and Procedures, and to ensure all staff under their control have understood these. - Establishing and maintaining safe working procedures. - Conducting Risk Assessment, including employee specific/disability, COSHH Assessments, and ensuring these are reviewed at least annually, ensuring effective controls are in place. - The equipment, necessary for the work of the department, game or activity, is maintained in line with relevant standards/regulations, and that appropriate hazard notices are displayed where required. - Resolving, where possible, health & safety problems and reporting them to the Head of Health & Safety or Senior Deputy Head where required. - Carrying out appropriate safety inspections and audits as necessary, ensuring their respective workplace and any equipment is safe and fit for purpose. - Provide sufficient information, instruction, arrange training (including their own training needs) and ensure supervision to enable other members of staff, pupils and members of the public to contribute positively to their own safety & health at work and to ensure a safe environment. - Seeking to ensure the health & safety of staff, pupils and others, especially visitors who are unfamiliar with the school, those with disabilities, or who have special educational needs, to protect them from harm.